 The “How” of Your Pitch

-The goal of the How is to overcommunicate with a few extraneous details.
+The goal of the How is to overcommunicate how you’re going to do this.
 For example, if you’re going to interview some experts, you should include that detail and briefly explain how you plan to get in contact with them (if you haven’t already).
 If you have a good idea of word count, you’ll want to include that too.

 A call to action is you prompting the editor to do something with your pitch, whether that’s to answer you or give their thoughts or whatever.
 Examples: